W1ldPo1nter/django-queryable-properties/docs/basics.rst

 - Since queryable properties have a lot more functionality and options than regular properties, they would need to support a huge number of constructor parameters, which would make the constructor too complex and harder to maintain.

-However, there are use-cases where an option similar to the non-decorator usage of regular properties would be nice to have, e.g. when implementing a property without a getter or when the individual getter/setter methods are already present and cannot be easily deprecated in favor of the property.
+However, there are use cases where an option similar to the non-decorator usage of regular properties would be nice to have, e.g. when implementing a property without a getter or when the individual getter/setter methods are already present and cannot be easily deprecated in favor of the property.
 This is why queryable properties do support this form of defining a property - but in a slightly different way: the